Michael Jordan: Legacy

 Harry Edwards, considered the father of the field of sociology of sport, referred to Jordan as representing the highest level of human achievement comparable to Gandhi, Einstein, or Michelangelo.
+Pulitzer-winning writer David Halberstam stated that if he were in charge of introducing an alien being "to the epitome of human potential, creativity, perseverance and spirit" he would introduce that alien life to Michael Jordan.
 Many of Jordan's contemporaries have said that he is the greatest basketball player of all time.
 In 1999, an ESPN survey of journalists, athletes and other sports figures ranked Jordan the greatest North American athlete of the 20th century.
 Jordan placed second to Babe Ruth in the Associated Press' December 1999 list of 20th century athletes.
 The Associated Press also voted Jordan the greatest basketball player of the 20th century.
 He has also appeared on the front cover of Sports Illustrated a record 50 times.
 In the September 1996 issue of Sport, which was the publication's 50th-anniversary issue, Jordan was named the greatest athlete of the past 50 years.

 Jordan's athletic leaping ability, highlighted in his back-to-back Slam Dunk Contest championships in 1987 and 1988, is credited by many people with having influenced a generation of young players.
 Several NBA players, including James and Dwyane Wade, have stated that they considered Jordan as their role model while they were growing up.
 Commentators have also dubbed a number of players "the next Michael Jordan" upon their entry to the NBA, including Penny Hardaway, Grant Hill, Allen Iverson, Bryant, Vince Carter, James, and Wade.
 Jordan's jersey number, 23, also became iconic; numerous subsequent NBA players have worn it to pay tribute to him, including James, Metta Sandiford-Artest, and Anthony Davis.